-In the New Testament it is mentioned in Matt.
-23:23, where our Lord pronounces a “woe” on the scribes and Pharisees, who were zealous in paying tithes of “mint and anise and cummin,” while they omitted the weightier matters of the law.
+In the New Testament, it is mentioned in Matthew 23:23, where our Lord pronounces a “woe” on the scribes and Pharisees, who were zealous in paying tithes of “mint and anise and cummin,” while they omitted the weightier matters of the law.

 An unrelated plant called Nigella sativa is sometimes called black cumin and also fitches.
 Its seeds are very black, and it is also called black caraway.
 It is of the Ranunculaceae family.